la2050/archive/_projects/2014/lincoln-heights-health-initiative.md

 year_submitted: 2014
 project_image: ''
 project_video: ''
-CENTRAL LA: ''
-EAST LA: ''
-SOUTH LA: ''
-SGV: ''
-SFV: ''
-SOUTH BAY: ''
-WESTSIDE: ''
-LA COUNTY: '1'
-OTHER: >-
-  City and unincorporated area of Whittier and the cities of La Mirada and Santa Fe Springs.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- (1) Nutritional Information Pamphlets: The first step of the Four Seasons of Food would be to research and compile nutritional information pamphlets which